 Make certain to purchase cooler pajamas in the summer like shorts or tank tops.
-You can even purchase a lighter weight blanket for the summer and store your winter bedding in a vacuum-sealed bag to save on space.
+You can even purchase a lighter-weight blanket for the summer and store your winter bedding in a vacuum-sealed bag to save on space.

 Though no pillowcase is the wrong choice, think about your sleep positions.
-Cotton is the most breathable and luxurious choices due to the thread count options.
+Cotton is the most breathable and luxurious choice due to the thread count options.
 Flannel could be a good option in the cold winter months along with your flannel sheets.

 For some, silk is a good pillowcase that also keeps your hair in place during any type of restless sleep, but silk can stain easily from oils and are less breathable than cotton's natural materials.

-While some can endure a quiet sleeping space with ear plugs, others benefit from soft music or white noise to fill the space.
+While some can endure a quiet sleeping space with earplugs, others benefit from soft music or white noise to fill the space.
 Air purifiers can serve not only the issues with an eerily quiet sleeping space but also filters out impurities, dander, and dust.